multiversx/mx-docs/docs/validators/installation/use-docker.md

 docker pull elrondnetwork/elrond-go-node:latest
 ```

-- Note: *You can pull from any Elrond network (mainnet, devnet, or testnet) of your choice.* *Example,* `docker pull elrondnetwork/elrond-go-node-testnet:latest`
+- Note: *You can pull from either the devnet, or testnet network of your choice.* *Example,* `docker pull elrondnetwork/elrond-go-node-testnet:latest`

 Let’s proceed!